What is a compromise of taxes?

 What happens if my petition is accepted?

-If we accept a compromise offer, you must pay the amount in full within 10 days of receiving our acceptance.
+If we accept a compromise offer, you must pay the amount as outlined in the order.

-In most cases, we will issue satisfactions of all outstanding delinquent tax warrants.
+In most cases, we will issue satisfactions of all outstanding delinquent tax warrants upon receipt of payment.
 If the compromise is also contingent on future activities you have agreed to, such as incurring no new delinquencies for a stated period of time, outstanding delinquent tax warrants will not be satisfied until all conditions of the compromise have been met.

 After I have paid the compromise, am I done with this matter forever?